 – A quarter of Australia’s electricity infrastructure is built for use on just a few days a year.

-“Solar households generate electricity in heatwave conditions for a small fraction of the ridiculous rates mentioned earlier and help take the strain off the grid during these events.
+“Households with solar power systems generate electricity in heatwave conditions for a small fraction of the ridiculous rates mentioned earlier and help take the strain off the grid during these events.
 This goes some way towards reducing the need for additional infrastructure.” says Mr. Brass.

 “In situations of high energy demand during heatwaves, solar households are producing their own electricity to help power their air-conditioning units.
 Other households consume any surplus electricity generated by these systems; meaning electricity retailers with a solid base of solar customers need to purchase less additional electricity at exorbitant prices from usual sources.”